HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

 Transactions that process Coins
 -------------------------------

-A key element of sidechains is the ability to trade ZEN.
+| A key element of sidechains is the ability to trade ZEN.
-ZEN are represented as Coin boxes, that can be spent and created.
+| ZEN are represented as Coin boxes, that can be spent and created.
-Transactions handling coin boxes will generally perform some basic, standard operations, such as: select and collect a list of coin boxes in input which sum up to a value that is equal or higher than the amount to be spent plus fee, create a coin box with the change, check that the sum of the input boxes + fee is equal to the sum of the output coin boxes.
+Transactions handling coin boxes will generally perform some basic, standard operations, such as:
+- select and collect a list of coin boxes in input which sum up to a value that is equal or higher than the amount to be spent plus fee
+- create a coin box with the change
+- check that the sum of the input boxes + fee is equal to the sum of the output coin boxes.
 Inside the Lambo-registry demo application,  you can find an example of implementation of a transaction that handles regular coin boxes and implements the basic operations just mentioned: io.horizen.lambo.car.transaction.AbstractRegularTransaction.
 Please note that, in a decentralized environment, transactions generally require the payment of a fee, so that their inclusion in a block can be rewarded and so incentivised.
 So, even if a transaction is not meant to process coin boxes, it still needs to handle coins to pay its fee.